 i.
 All assessor's parcel numbers currently assigned to each parcel involved in the application shall be noted.
 In the case of newly recognized parcels, a copy of the vesting instrument, deed, or certificate reference shall be provided;

 4. The signed consent and mailing addresses of all owners of recorded fee title interests and of all lienholders of record of each parcel involved in the lot line adjustment.
 For Corporations, LLCs, LPs, Companies, Non-Profits, Associations, and Partnerships, consent shall be evidenced by a copy of a resolution of the Corporation's Board of Directors designating which corporate officer(s) shall have the power to execute on behalf of the corporation, or documentation showing which individual(s) in an LLC, LP, Company, Non-Profit, Association or Partnership has authority to make decisions affecting real estate.
-If such owners and/or lienholders change after the application has been filed and before the lot line adjustment has been consummated by recordation of deeds, the signed consent of such new owners and/or lienholders shall also be filed with the director of public works or the application shall be deemed withdrawn;
+If such owners and/or lienholders change after the application has been filed and before the lot line adjustment has been consummated by recordation of deeds, the signed consent of such new owners and/or lienholders shall also be filed with the director of public works or the application shall be deemed withdrawn; and

-5. A preliminary title report containing a list of the names and addresses of all owners, of all parcels within one thousand feet of the parcels involved in the lot line adjustment, as shown on the last equalized assessment roll and any updates issued by the county assessor; and

-6. An indemnification agreement consistent with Chapter 1.30 of the Napa County Code together with a signed statement that the application is complete and accurate to the best of applicant's knowledge.
+5. An indemnification agreement consistent with Chapter 1.30 of the Napa County Code together with a signed statement that the application is complete and accurate to the best of applicant's knowledge.